For Couples

 10. Seasonal Mismatch

 Wearing clothes that don’t match the season can be jarring in photos.
-Avoid wearing summer attire in a fall or winter session or vice versa.
-Dress for the season or location to create a cohesive look that feels natural in the environment.
+Avoid wearing summer attire in an autumn or winter session or vice versa.
+Dress for the season or location.
+My goal is to make your photos make sense!

 11. Too Many Accessories